IslamAlorabI/GSmoji/README.md

 And Apple Font [Arabic] With Emoji Based On iOS 15.4

-There are Two Types of Apple Arabic Font (SFArabic)
+There are Two Types of Apple Arabic Font [SanFranciscoArabic] :

 [SFArabic] [SFArabicRounded]